Rusalka

 Introductions & talks

-In connection with the premiere on September 27, all ticket holders are welcome to a free talk in the Golden Foyer at 6 p.m. where the team presents their thoughts on Rusalka.
+In connection with the premiere on September 27, all ticket holders are welcome to a free talk in the Golden Foyer at 6 p.m. when the Opera's dramaturge Katarina Aronsson meets director Netia Jones in a conversation about Rusalka.
 On other performance days, a free introduction to the piece takes place in the Golden Foyer 45 minutes before the performance starts!

 -